er-umang-sharma/Core-Java-Notes/day12/day12.md

 - When reading/writing a large data file, we need to use a buffer, because the entire file cannot be read into/written to the memory in one go.
 - The reading of files from a buffer is a lot faster compared to reading it from a device, because each device has a different interface and may have read or write speed mismatch issues.

-__Conversion Stream:__ When communicating with different devices we need to send binary data, as those devices work on binary data, which is hard to work with for us.
-For that there are some conversion streams which will do this conversion from/to binary data.
+__Conversion Stream:__ When communicating with different devices we need to send binary data, as those devices work on binary data, which is hard to work with.
+For this conversion, there are some conversion streams which will do this conversion from/to binary data.

 ### Java I/O Overview